 Photographing through objects can add depth and mystery to an image.
 Experiment with different materials and objects and see what happens.

-Even something as simple as a hole in the wall or an image captured through the letterbox can be the focal point for creative photos.
+Something as simple as a hole in the wall or an image captured through the letterbox can be the focal point for creative photos.

 Splashing Water Droplets